stanleynzegwu/stanleynzegwu/README.md

 - 🌱 I’m currently learning Python

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to MERN stack, WebGl and related technologies

 - ⚡ I'm a big fan of learning new things, and when I finally grasp a concept or skill, I can't help but shout "yipee!" in excitement.
 I always do that.